enigmarikki/injective-indexer-rs/Readme.md

    - Events trigger calculations like liquidation prices

 3. **Event Distribution**:
-   - Processed events are published to Redis PubSub
+   - Processed events are published to dragonfly PubSub
    - Consumers can subscribe to specific event types
    - Low-latency notification for critical events like liquidations